FObersteiner/datetimemadness/README.md

 ```
 the "-1 day, 17:00:00" is kind of cryptic but can be resolved as `-1 day = -24 hours`, `17:00:00 = +17 hours`, so `-7 hours` in sum.
 LA was 7 hours behind UTC on Oct 17th 2021.

-We can also observe that if we convert to UTC with the [astimezone](https://docs.python.org/3/library/datetime.html#datetime.datetime.astimezone) method:
+We also observe that if we convert to UTC with the [astimezone](https://docs.python.org/3/library/datetime.html#datetime.datetime.astimezone) method:
 ```Python
 now_UTC = now_Pacific.astimezone(ZoneInfo("UTC"))
 print(f"current UTC time: {now_UTC.isoformat(timespec='seconds')}")
 # current UTC time: 2021-10-17T08:19:22+00:00
 ```
-We can also convert to another time zone; observe how the time changes from 1 am to 10 am and the UTC offset is now 2 hours ahead of UTC:
+Furthermore, we can convert to another time zone; observe how the time changes from 1 am to 10 am and the UTC offset is now 2 hours ahead of UTC:
 ```Python
 now_Germany = now_Pacific.astimezone(ZoneInfo("Europe/Berlin"))
 print(f"current time in Germany: {now_Germany.isoformat(timespec='seconds')}")